 Students participate in physical activities that allow them to develop as fully as possible.
 On an individual basis, physical activities are provided which the student can utilize and enjoy in later years.
 All activities except contact sports are taught coeducationally.
 This course may be repeated for credit.
 Prerequisite: Physician's recommendation or Special Education I.E.P. requirement.
-PE uniform required.
+Students are required to dress in appropriate clothes for activity.